 Yes.
 Medical experts recommend getting a vaccine even if you had COVID-19.
 Early evidence suggests people who had the virus are only temporarily protected from severe disease.
 If you had COVID-19, ask your physician when you should get vaccinated.
 Visit the Mayo Clinic website for the truth behind other common vaccine myths.

-Should vaccinated employees still wear a mask?
+Should vaccinated employees and students still wear a mask?

 When will I be eligible for vaccination?